bright/new-www/content/blog/top-7-trends-in-healthtech-to-watch-in-2024.md

 <blockquote><div>The health tech cohort gains during summer of 2022 and January 2023 were mainly driven by announcements of relatively large acquisitions in the health tech sector, including Amazon’s $3.9 billion acquisition of One Medical, CVS Health’s $8 billion acquisition of Signify Health, and CVS Health’s $10.6 billion acquisition of Oak Street Health.</div></blockquote>

 Despite the financial struggles faced by the HealthTech sector, the enduring results of COVID-19's digital transformation in healthcare could not be slowed down. **The need for digitalization in healthcare has already been established within the industry and among patients, who feel empowered to use technology to manage their health daily.**

+## Advanced implementations of Generative AI in healthcare

+It’s impossible to discuss innovations in healthcare without including Generative AI.
+It is a type of artificial intelligence that can produce new content, such as text, images, or data, by learning from existing examples and patterns. **So, what Generative Al use cases in HealthTech are we most likely to see in 2024?**

+### Medical Imaging - one of the healthcare areas quickly to be transformed by AI

+Medical imaging is a method used to create images of the inside of the body for medical diagnosis and treatment.
+It includes techniques like X-rays, MRI, CT scans, and ultrasound.